brianrahadi/java-multithreaded-chatroom/README.md

 ## Features
 - Fully responsive chatting app
-- Message when other user just joined or left the chatroom
+- A message about other user who just joined or left the chatroom
-- Message who is in this chatroom for a user that just joined
+- A message about who is in this chatroom when first joining the chatroom

 ## How to Run
 - Download Java (My java was version 15)